Explained: What is an Uninterruptible Power Supply?

 • Standby UPS

-• Kicks in only when a power outage occurs.
+• Description: Kicks in only when a power outage occurs.

 • Line-Interactive UPS

-• Used in mission-critical applications like data centers.
+• Ideal Use: Used in mission-critical applications like data centres, medical facilities, and industrial control systems.

 • Ferroresonant UPS